o3de/o3de.org/content/docs/userguide/materials/maps/gloss.md

 ---
-description: ' Enable gloss maps to define the roughness of surfaces in &ALYlong;. '
+description: ' Enable gloss maps to define the roughness of surfaces in Amazon Lumberyard. '
 title: Working with Gloss Maps
 ---
 # Working with Gloss Maps {#mat-maps-gloss}